KELT-9b: Physical properties

 As of 2022, KELT-9b is the hottest known exoplanet, with dayside temperatures approaching 4600 K — warmer than some K-type stars.
 Molecules on the day side are broken into their component atoms, so that normally sequestered refractory elements can exist as atomic species, including neutral oxygen, neutral and singly ionized atomic iron (Fe and Fe^{+}) and singly ionized titanium (Ti^{+}), only to temporarily reform once they reach the cooler night side, which is indirectly confirmed by measured enhanced heat transfer efficiency of 0.3 between dayside and nightside, likely driven by the latent heat of dissociation and recombination of the molecular hydrogen.
 Surprisingly, spectra taken in 2021 have unambiguously indicated a presence of metal oxides and hydrides in the planetary atmosphere, although higher resolution spectra taken in 2021 have not found any molecular emissions from the planetary dayside.

 The thermosphere layer of KELT-9b is expected to heat up to 10000–11000 K, driven by ionization of heavy metals atoms like iron.

+In June 2026 scientists found a self-absorption phenomena of Hα in the upper atmosphere KELT-9b.
+Due to this, it is suspected that the planet is losing 10^{13} grams per second and has a vertical outflow wind speed of ~5 km/s.